 The high-level sound quality definitely contributes Witness being dramatic and expand the scale of each song.
-Katy Perry should have invested big budget on the sound production, I haven’t listened the super rich sound recently even the sound quality has been increasing year by year.
+Katy Perry should have invested big budget in the sound production, I haven’t listened the super-rich sound recently even the sound quality has been increasing year by year.

 I consider Witness is accomplished with the craft songs.
 It’s not hard to imagine that Witness focuses more personal side of Katy Perry than any other her albums, including Prism, her personal album after divorce.
 If she originally thought about making Prism a dark album, Witness replaced that original idea.
 The dark and mellow melodies are sublimated to the beauty of music.

 Brave Katy’s new challenge.
 This is her new departure to music independence for her own evolution and better musicianship without minding feedbacks and popularity.